Apeiros-46B/AlchimiaVitae/README.md

 - Altar of Infusion
   - Allows you to infuse tools and weapons with powerful effects called infusions
   - Infusions are not compatible with each other, you must choose wisely
-  - Check the Slimefun guide for more information